Alaverdi (expression)

-Alaverdi is a Georgian expression and practice related to the tradition of ritualized toasting at a supra (feast).
+Alaverdi (ალავერდი) is a Georgian expression and practice related to the tradition of ritualized toasting at a supra (feast).
 It can refer to a competitive toasting round or a directive from the toastmaster (tamada) to the next speaker.

 Etymology

 The term is derived from Turkish and means "if God will".

 Usage and function

 The use of alaverdi is a key element in managing the structure and flow of a Georgian supra.

 As a toast competition

 Alaverdi can be a ritualized toast competition among the men at the table.
 The tamada begins by proposing a toast on a specific topic.
 Other men must then modify and elaborate on this topic in subsequent toasts.
 The tamada symbolically grants his power of speech to another participant, who becomes the temporary tamada and the center of attention.

 In formal contexts, the competition is to determine "who is the best" speaker.
 The head tamada judges the winner of a round based on the toast's originality, formulation, and the approval it received from the table.
 The winner is then given the right to speak second in the following round.
 In informal settings, the basic structure of alternation is followed without the direct competition.